Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample06_People.md

 ## Examples

-The following sections provide code snippets overing using ImageAnalysis to detect people in an image:
+The following sections provide code snippets using ImageAnalysis to detect people in an image:

 ### Authenticate the client